-Our board of directors adopted an amended and restated charter for the Audit Committee on October 21, 2003 (Audit Committee Charter) in accordance with the Securities Exchange Act of 1934, as amended.
+Our board of directors adopted an amended and restated charter for the Audit Committee on October 21, 2003 (Audit Committee Charter) in accordance with the Securities Exchange Act of 1934, as amended, and revised the Audit Committee Charter on October 18, 2005.
+The Audit Committee Charter, as revised on October 18, 2005, is attached hereto as Exhibit "A".
 The Audit Committee's primary function is to assist our board of directors in fulfilling its oversight responsibilities by reviewing the financial information to be provided to the stockholders and others, the system of internal control over financial reporting which our management has established, and our audit and financial reporting process.
-The Audit Committee will fulfill these responsibilities by carrying out the activities enumerated in the Audit Committee Charter and in accordance with current laws, rules and regulations.
+The Audit Committee will fulfill these responsibilities primarily by carrying out the activities enumerated in the Audit Committee Charter and in accordance with current laws, rules and regulations.